kameryn1811/Bandcamp-Player/README.md

 **Installation**

-1. Download [BandcampPlayer.exe](https://github.com/kameryn1811/Bandcamp-Player/releases/tag/Launcher_v2.0.0_Beanbagbeni_Edition) and run it! (everything else is automatic)
+1. Download [BandcampPlayer.zip](https://github.com/kameryn1811/Bandcamp-Player/releases/tag/Launcher_v2.0.0_Beanbagbeni_Edition) extract it and run BandcampPlayer.exe.
 2. **Note:** You may see a Windows Defender SmartScreen Warning, see [Troubleshooting](#troubleshooting) for more information.
 3. What it Does:
    - Downloads the latest `bandcamp_pl_gui.py` script from GitHub and Launches it
    - Checks for updates on startup
    - Self-contained - No Python installation needed
-   - Automatically installs any dependencies
+   - All dependencies included

 ## Usage